gingeralesy/media-tracker/README.md

   * `:interval` for the frequency of the queries in seconds.
 This defaults to `1.0`.
   * `:timeout` for waiting on the update requests in seconds.
 This defaults to `5.0`.

+To stop a synchronous tracker simply press Enter.

 To stop an asynchronous tracker you may simply run the following function.
 ``` lisp
 (media-tracker:stop-tracker)
 ```

 To get the current song as a string call the following function.
 ``` lisp
 (media-tracker:current-song :spotify)
 ```